 She is presently

-- an Advisory Board member for the CRAFT Standard (Alliance for Responsible Mining);
+- Advisory Board member for Ethical Metalsmiths serving on the Responsible Sourcing committee (2018 onwards);

-- Advisory Board member for Ethical Metalsmiths serving on the Responsible Sourcing committee;
+- as an Advisory Board member for the CRAFT Standard (Alliance for Responsible Mining);

-- served on the Technical Advisory Group for Fairtrade Gold (2015-2017),
+- on the Technical Advisory Group for Fairtrade Gold (2015-2017);

-- was a founder member of the British Ethical Jewellers Association (2007-2009),
+- was a founder member of the British Ethical Jewellers Association (2007-2009);

 Estelle was named #48 Top 100 Modern Slavery Influencers 2018; #15 Top 100 Conflict Minerals Influencers 2017 and #52 in 2016.
+She was also selected as one of 100 Global Inspirational Women in Mining by Women in Mining UK in 2020.
 Estelle works in English, French, and Spanish.
 She is based at Levin Sources, Cambridge, UK.